yapeteam/YolBi_Lite_Recode/README.md

 1. Open this project

-2. Init maven & download deps

-3. Run the ProjectRunConfiguration: "BUILD"
+2. Run the ProjectRunConfiguration: "BUILD"

-4. Your jar will appear in `./build`
+3. Your jar will appear in `./build`

 ## Custom